Pharmacy Care

 General Information

-Psoriasis is a skin condition that can occur anywhere on your skin.
+Psoriasis is an inflammatory skin condition that can occur anywhere on your skin.
 It has been reported to affect 2% of the Australian population, with males and females affected equally, and can occur at any age.
 The most common age for psoriasis to begin is between 20 and 30 years.

 About 25% of people find their psoriasis is itchy, and others may have a burning feeling on the skin.